data-solution-automation-engine/data-solution-framework/1000_Design_Patterns/Design Pattern - Generic - Fundamental ETL Requirements.md

 ## Motivation
 Regardless of (place in the) architecture or purpose every ETL process should be created to follow a distinct set of base rules.
 Essential concepts such as having ETL processes check if they have already run before inserting duplicates or corrupting data makes testing, maintenance and troubleshooting a more straightforward task.
 The ultimate motivation is to develop ETL which cannot cause errors due to unplanned or unwanted execution.
 Essentially, ETL must be able to be run and re-run at any point in time to support a fully flexible scheduling and implementation.

-## Also known as
-ETL guidelines
-Basic ETL architecture

 ## Applicability
 This Design Pattern applies to every ETL process.